 For securing the MariaDB execute the following command:

 $ sudo mysql_secure_installation

-As you can see in the image above, when we execute the command for securing MariaDB then the instance prompts us to enter the root password, but for your clarity when we install a database then there is no password, so simply hit ENTER.
+As you can see in the image above, when we execute the command for securing MariaDB, the instance prompts us to enter the root password.
+Still, when we install a database for your clarity, there is no password, so hit ENTER.

 The next prompt is “Disallow root login remotely?”
-That means if you enable this feature then you can access your database from any network or location, but it could be harmful to your projects or websites because hackers can inject malicious code or even hijack your websites.
+That means if you enable this feature, then you can access your database from any network or location.
+Still, it could be harmful to your projects or websites because hackers can inject malicious code or even hijack your websites.
 So, Disallow the remote login by pressing Y and then hit ENTER.

 The next prompt is the “Remove test database?”
 Definitely press Y and hit ENTER for removing the test database that has no password.
 This test database comes during the MariaDB installation.

 Next and last prompt to reloading the privilege, Press Y and hit ENTER to reload all the privileges.
 These changes take immediate effect and make our database secured.

 SIMPLIFY THE INSTALLATION:

 Execute command > Hit enter for current root password > Press Y and hit ENTER for new password > Set New Password > Re-enter New Password > Press Y and Hit ENTER for delete anonymous users > Press Y and Hit ENTER for Disallow remote login > Press Y and Hit ENTER for Delete test Database > Press Y and Hit ENTER for Reload Privileges.